4RN1/sport-store-website/README.md

 2. Navigate through the pages: Home, Categories, Product Details.
 3. On the product details page, click the PayPal button to perform a **sandbox payment**.
 4. If the product is out of stock, the PayPal button will be disabled.
-5. After successful payment, you will be redirected to a **Thank You page** showing product and payer details.
+5. After successful payment, you will be redirected to a **Success** showing product and payer details.

 ---

 ## Notes

 * All payments are in **sandbox mode**; no real money is used.
-* Prices are shown in GEL for display purposes but are converted to USD for PayPal.
 * Login and registration pages are **visual only**; no authentication is implemented.
 * Can be extended later with a real backend for authentication and order management.